animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > - I was transferred to a geriatric unit, with almost nobody my age, and an environment that lacked any nature, with only synthetic plastics, no genuine warmth, and an abundance of chocolate Ensures.
 > - My hair was falling out into my hands and my eczema returned.
 >
 > Some crazy-person advice: Clinicians should stop using the expression "I'm gonna take your vitals,” because when a patient thinks they’re in Hell, that is a terrifying thing to hear.
-Then that patient has no choice but to let those clinicians strap the patient or inject the patient or whatever, and the patient’s mind is possibly tuned to a ritual level of thinking where symbolism has extreme sacred meaning.
+Their mind possibly is tuned to a ritual level of thinking where symbolism has extreme sacred meaning.
 The symbolism of "vitals" being “taken,” in the context of vampyrism or losing a loved one, isn't good.
-Just a suggestion.
+Just a suggestion, especially when they have no choice but to let those clinicians strap them or inject them or drug them.
 >
 > While drugged with benzos in the enclosed-dungeon area, my brain went from that strange pseudo-schizotypal paranoia I began in to a full blown schizophrenic state.
 >